-Instead, use the default configuration provided with TRITON RiskVision.
-See Use the default policy setup, page 48, for more information.
+Instead, use the default configuration provided with TRITON RiskVision v1.0.
+See Use the default policy setup, page 38, for more information.

-If your organization requires custom policies, they are configured in the TRITON RiskVision manager on the Policy Management > Policies page.
-See the TRITON RiskVision Help (accessed from the Help menu in the TRITON RiskVision manager) for detailed instructions
+If your organization requires custom policies, they are configured in the Web module of TRITON Manager on the Policy Management > Policies page.
+See Help (accessed from the Help menu in the TRITON Manager) for detailed instructions.